Line Graph Neural Networks for Link Weight Prediction

 \subsection{Ablation study}

-We conducted ablation experiments with the aim of understanding the extent to which the graph labeling algorithm affects the models The introduction of a weighted graph labeling algorithm in LGLWP is one of the main contributions of this paper.
-It provides consistency to the model by labeling roles with similar structural roles and similar labels.
-We compare this algorithm with random labeling of nodes.

-We conducted experiments on all six data with the same experimental setup.
-The experimental results are shown in the Table \ref{tab:3}.
+In our method, the weighted graph labeling algorithm is expected to play a big role since it provides a consistent way to label nodes in a subgraph according to their structural importance to link weight prediction.
+To confirm the role of the labeling algorithm, we conduct ablation experiments, in which we compare this algorithm with random labeling of nodes.
+The experimental results on all the six datasets with the same experimental setup are given in Table \ref{tab:3}.

-The results clearly demonstrate the effectiveness of the weighted graph labeling algorithm, as it indeed achieves significantly better performance than the subgraph random labeling algorithm.
-Due to the search for a balance between performance and computational cost, we only extract 1-hop subgraphs while controlling the number of subgraph nodes to be around 10.
-It is believed that this gap will become more obvious with the expansion of subgraph size.
-The use of enclosing subgraph extraction is a promising approach for link prediction and link weight prediction.
-A proper representation for the target links has been shown to be sufficient to predict the links and their weights, thus avoiding the entire processing graph.
-However, a node labeling technique must be provided to pair with the enclosing subgraph extraction method.
-By consistently labeling nodes algorithmically, the model can generalize the conversation over different subgraphs and thus make predictions.
-In addition, the node labeling technique must remain topologically oriented to the target links for optimal performance, thus providing a mechanism for the model to focus on specific nodes \cite{zulaika2022lwp}.
+The results clearly demonstrate the effectiveness of the weighted graph labeling algorithm, as it achieves significantly better performance in terms of RMSE than random labeling.
+Due to the consideration of the balance between performance and computational cost, we only extract 1-hop subgraphs and constrain the number of subgraph nodes to be no greater than 10.
+It is believed that the performance of our method will increase with the expansion of subgraph size.
+Overall, the ablation experiments demonstrate the significance of the labeling algorithm in our method.